LSEG DataScope Select - REST API

 - Define the report template (report type, format, output & data fields)

 Note that using the API it is also possible to make On Demand data requests.
 For more information see here.

 The REST API is designed around REST architecture.
-Refinitiv has adopted this resource-oriented model for programmatically exposing DataScope Select functionality in place of SOAP-based protocols.
+LSEG has adopted this resource-oriented model for programmatically exposing LSEG DataScope Select functionality in place of SOAP-based protocols.